 The jewellery that you wear can make or break an outfit.
 From an embellished statement necklace, paired with a stunning sequin gown, to relaxed tassel earrings for a fun and flirty twist, what you wear says a lot about who you are as a person.
 Take me, a girl who is often described as a cross between ‘Frida Kahlo’, and a part-time mermaid and unicorn at weekends, as an example.
 From bright and bold tassel earrings, to beautiful pearl earrings, glittery chokers, and floral necklaces, my style is a combination of fun, colourful and bold prints, which is a heady mix.
 Which is why the biggest summer jewellery trends in 2021, is all about identifying who you are as a jewellery ‘wearer’.
 Are you fun and extravagant, laid back, elegant, colour coordinated, or a hodge podge of everything?
 Are you looking for timeless jewellery, that will span centuries, or are you all about trend-led pieces, that wouldn’t be amiss at London Fashion Week?

 The jewellery that you choose to wear can reveal a lot about your personality traits and quirks.
 From the colours that I use, to the mix of textures, prints, and matching jewellery pieces, the accessories go beyond ‘pulling my look together’.
 Instead it shows that I am an extrovert, who lives a vibrant life, confident in her choices, and not afraid to leave her comfort zone.
-And yet I am introverted too, a quiet thinker, drawn into a world of cottagecore, day-dreams and Princess balls, with intricate tiaras, flower crowns and headbands, as I live out my modern Royal fantasy.
+And yet I am introverted too, a quiet thinker, drawn into a world of cottagecore, day-dreams and Princess balls, with intricate tiaras, flower crowns, sterling silver jewellery and headbands, as I live out my modern Royal fantasy.
 Jewellery (like people) is multi-faceted, and so the choices you make are often diverse, depending on the mood, ocassion or preference.
 Some days I might want to be a tropical beach lover, and others I might be living my best Bridgerton life.
 Whatever the jewellery you choose, they are essential wardrobe staples that you need, to make your looks come alive!

 What I love about jewellery is how it is more than just a surface level ‘accessory’, but something that holds meaning.
 Lockets are emblazoned with pictures of lost loved ones, our angels in heaven who stay in our hearts always, memoralized once more.
 Anniversary presents reveal initial crystal necklaces, entwined with the initial of your partner, lovingly.
 And who could forget the children, and babies, memory bracelets with baby’s first steps, a handprint and a footprint, infused together on a simple chain?
 For others, jewellery is a symbol, whether that be love, positivity, passion or survival.
 Think about it, is there a special piece of antique jewellery that you own, that reminds you of something that is dear to you?
 For me there is a sapphire necklace, in a loft, waiting to be found.